Is Daddy Coming Home Tonight?

 I have not mastered this; I am a work in progress.
-But I think by being aware of this responsibility is step number one.
-So here’s ways that I think you can respond when your children ask and wonder about Coach’s absence.
+But I think being aware of this responsibility is step number one.
+So here are ways that I think you can respond when your children ask and wonder about Coach’s absence.

 Always use positive words AND a positive tone.
 If my husband has practice, I let her know that’s where he is.
 If she says she misses him I say, “I do too and I will make sure he comes to tell you good-night as soon as he gets home!”
 Let them know they have a big game coming up and they need practice so they can get better and hopefully win.
 Plus that’s just good life advice!